Proto Motors

 Proto Motors (프로토자동차) was a South Korean sports car manufacturer and coachbuilder.

 History

 Proto Motors was established in 1997 by the couple Han-chul Kim and Ji-sun Choi.
 The company has forged partnerships with Hyundai Motor Company, Kia Motors, and GM Daewoo.
 In 2001, the company custom-made a convertible limousine for Cheongwadae (the Equus), the South Korean presidential residence.

 Proto Motors introduced the Spirra (a production model of PS-ll) at the 4th Seoul Motor Show.
 In 2006, Proto Motors was acquired by Oullim Motors and the development of the Spirra was continued, and in 2010 Proto Motors introduced the first Korea-made supercar.
 In 2014, the Oullim Motors Spirra EV, the electric version of the Spirra, was introduced.

-Presently, the company specializes in redesigning existing models by developing electric cars or convertibles based on them.
+Previously, the company specialized in redesigning existing models by developing electric cars or convertibles based on them.
 The company closed in 2017.